microcks/microcks.github.io/automating/jenkins.md

 				<code>oc create -f https://raw.githubusercontent.com/microcks/microcks-jenkins-plugin/master/openshift-jenkins-master-bc.yml</code><br/>

 				<br/>
-				This should start a `Build` and then create an `ImageStream` called `microcks-jenkins-master` in your current project.
-After few minutes, a `microcks-jenkins-master:latest` container image should be available and you may be able to reference it as a bootstrap when creating a new Jenkins Service on OpenShift.
+				This should start a <code>Build</code> and then create an <code>ImageStream</code> called <code>microcks-jenkins-master</code> in your current project.
+After few minutes, a <code>microcks-jenkins-master:latest</code> container image should be available and you may be able to reference it as a bootstrap when creating a new Jenkins Service on OpenShift.
 			</p>
     </section>